 - Family relationships.
 You could pursue a Green Card based on your relationship with U.S. citizens or lawful permanent residents.
 These relationships could include spouses, siblings, parents, or children, depending on the circumstances.

 - Crime victims.
-The victims of trafficking or other crimes could also gain special access to the Green Card process.
+The victims of human trafficking or other crimes could also gain special access to the Green Card process.
 This type of Green Card could be available to abandoned or abused children as well as victims of domestic violence.

 The Green Card Process

-The process of securing a Green Card is overseen by United States Citizenship and Immigration Services (USCIS).
+The process of securing a Green Card is overseen by the United States Citizenship and Immigration Services (USCIS).
 There are two different processes for seeking a Green Card, with the appropriate approach depending on where the applicant is physically located.

 For individuals residing outside of the United States, applying for a Green Card involves a process known as consular processing.
 This process requires the applicant to file a petition for a Green Card and remain outside of the United States until the petition is approved.

 For citizens already inside the United States, the process for obtaining a Green Card is known as adjustment of status.
+Our lawyers rely on years of legal experience to secure clients Green Cards.

 Qualifying for Citizenship